 As with the conservation-based PMs, the impacts of aggregate variability on catch-based PMs were severe under pessimistic productivity scenarios.
-When process variance was simulated with a skewed normal distribution median catches declined by 45-65% as aggregate variability increased (Figure 5d).
-Similarly the proportion of years that target TAC was achieved declined from 93% when component variability and synchrony were at their minimum values to 43% at their maximum (Figure 5e).
-While declines in catch stability with aggregate variability were similar between the reference and skewed normal productivity scenarios, they were much more severe when process variance was simulated with a skewed Student t distribution (Figure 5c,f,i).
+Under the low productivity scenario, median catches declined by 45-65% as aggregate variability increased (Figure 5d).
+Similarly the proportion of years that target TAC was achieved declined from 93% when CVC and φ were at their minimum values to 43% at their maximum (Figure 5e).
+While declines in catch stability with aggregate variability were similar between the reference and low productivity scenarios, they were much more severe under the extreme productivity scenario (Figure 5c,f,i).
 Differences between the two pessimistic productivity scenarios were relatively minor for the remaining catch-based PMs (Figure 5g,h).

 Figure 5.
-Effects of component variability and synchrony on catch-based performance measures.
+Effects of component variability and synchrony on catch-based performance measures for three different productivity scenarios.
+Productivity scenarios were associated with distinct distributions from which recruitment deviations were sampled: reference (normal), moderate (skewed normal), and severe (skewed student t).
 Points represent medians and whiskers 90% posterior interval among 250 simulation runs.

 CU-specific median spawner abundances declined with greater component variability, although these effects were minor relative to declines associated with alternative productivity scenarios.
-Shifts in median abundance relative to biological benchmarks were actually more severe in relatively healthy CUs (e.g. Chilko) because depleted CUs (e.g. Bowron) had a low probability of recovery even when dynamics were simulated with the reference productivity scenario (Figure 5).
+Counterintuitively, shifts in median abundance relative to biological benchmarks were actually more severe in relatively healthy CUs (e.g. Chilko) because depleted CUs (e.g. Bowron) had a low probability of recovery even when dynamics were simulated with relatively high productivity and low component variability (Figure 5).
 Median spawner abundance within CUs also declined with increasing levels of synchrony, but only under the two pessimistic productivity scenarios (Figure S2).

 Figure 6.
 Distributions of CU-specific median spawner abundance (among 250 trials) across different levels of component variability (shading) and three productivity regimes for Bowron and Chilko CUs.
 The vertical dashed line represents each CU’s upper biological benchmark (0.8*Smsy).
 Simulations included moderate synchrony among CUs (ρ = 0.5).
 Note that y-axes differ between CUs.